-There’s been 5 times in U.S. history where the guy who became president lost the popular vote, but won the electoral vote.
+There have been five times in U.S. history where the person who became president lost the popular vote, but won the electoral vote.
 And two of those times were just in the last 20 years.
-And with a new presidential election coming up, there’s lots of chatter about the value of the electoral college with critics asking is it time to get rid of the electoral college?
+This past electoral season, there has been a lot of chatter about the value of the Electoral College with critics asking: is it time to get rid of the this institution?

-The electoral college is the process for how we vote for our president here in America.
+The Electoral College is the process we use to vote for our president here in America.
 When you go and cast your vote, you’re not really voting for the president, you’re actually voting for electors, who then go and vote for the president.
 There are a total of 538 electors.
-Each state (and DC) gets at least 3, and then the rest are based on the states population size -- determined every 10 years by the US census.
+Each state (and the District of Columbia) gets at least three, and then the rest are based on the state's population size, which is determined every 10 years by the U.S. census.
 In most states, it’s winner takes all.
 This means that the party that wins the state’s popular vote sends all of their electors to cast votes to elect the president.
-But there are two states-- Nebraska and Maine-- who divide up their electoral votes based on who won the popular vote in each congressional district.
+But there are two states, Nebraska and Maine, that divide up their electoral votes based on who won the popular vote in each congressional district.

 Back in 1787, the founding fathers met in Philadelphia at the constitutional convention to figure out the major laws for how the U.S. government was going to run.
-And out of that came the constitution.
+Out of that came the U.S. Constitution.
 One of the most hotly contested topics was how we elect our president.
-On the one hand you had the Federalists who thought congress should elect the president, and on the other you had those who thought the president should be elected by popular vote.
+On the one hand you had the Federalists, who thought Congress should elect the president, and on the other you had those who thought the president should be elected by popular vote.
 But both were a little problematic.
-If Congress elected the president then congress would have way too much power and things could get corrupt real fast.
-But if it was left up to purely popular vote, there was a fear about what would happen-- considering there was a lot of people that couldn’t read or write and were uneducated.
-So the electoral college was their big compromise.
+If Congress elected the president then Congress would have way too much power and be vulnerable to corruption.
+But if it was left up to purely the popular vote, there were fears about what would happen, considering there were a lot of people who couldn’t read or write and were uneducated.
+Their big compromise?
+The Electoral College.

 Arguments for getting rid of the Electoral College